SquadFM/Falcon-4-BMS-Linux/README.md

 ## Install required libraries into Falcon wine prefix
-- Run winetricks on prefix:
+- Install winetricks
+- Sidenote: should winetricks be out of date, run: sudo winetricks --self-update
+  - check the updated winetricks version with: winetricks --version
+  - if you need to rollback winetricks to the old version from your repository, run: sudo winetricks --update-rollback
+- Install libraries with winetricks:

+`WINEPREFIX="/home/x/Games/FalconBMS" winetricks -q dotnet48 vcrun2015 dxvk`

+- After the installation has finished, check that at least the following libraries were installed: dotnet40, dotnet48, vcrun2015, dxvk (there will be a few other libraries as well) - Note: if you see a rundll32.exe error pop-up, just click on "No" to proceed

+`WINEPREFIX="/home/x/Games/FalconBMS" winetricks list-installed`

+- If not all of the above libraries were installed (dotnet40, dotnet48, vcrun2015, dxvk), follow these instructions:

 `WINEPREFIX="/home/x/Games/FalconBMS" winetricks -q`

-- Optional: should winetricks be out of date, run: sudo winetricks --self-update
-  - Check the updated winetricks version with: winetricks --version
-  - If you need to rollback winetricks to the old version from your repository, run: sudo winetricks --update-rollback
-- In winetricks > select the default wineprefix > Install a Windows DLL or component > select the following
+- In winetricks > select the default wineprefix > Install a Windows DLL or component > select the following (if they're missing)
   - dotnet48 (this will automatically install dotnet40 too)
   - vcrun2015
-  - dxvk (not required but can increase FPS)
+  - dxvk
-- Wait for winetricks to install all libraries (any winetricks pop-ups are normal and will automatically be skipped after a few seconds) and once done, close the winetricks window
+- Ignore any pop-up notifications during installation (they are automatically skipped after a few seconds; no need to press "OK")
+- Once the installation is finished you can close the winetricks window(s)

 ## Lutris: Install Falcon BMS